RENCI-NRIG/X-CITE/theme5/CF100/domain-metadata-standards.md

 ---

 ::: {.callout-note}
-This page is work in progress.
+This page is currently a work in progress.
 :::